mstniy/cuda_virtual_interplay/README.md

 * The classes to be migrated are default-constructible
 * The default constructor either always initializes data fields to the same value, or does not initialize them.
 So this won't work:

     class A
     {
         ...
     	int* x=new int;
     	...
     };

+It would cause the library to mistake data bytes for vtable bytes and silently overwrite them during migrations.

 But this will: